Mohammad Hafeez: International centuries

-Hafeez has scored 21 centuries (100 or more runs) in Test matches, One Day International (ODI) matches, organized by the International Cricket Council.
-Hafeez has scored 10 centuries in Test matches and 11 centuries in ODIs.
+Hafeez has scored 21 international centuries, 10 in Test matches and 11 in ODIs.

-Test centuries

-Hafeez scored his maiden Test century in his second match on 27 August 2003 against Bangladesh.
+He scored his maiden Test century in his second match on 27 August 2003 against Bangladesh.
 His highest Test score is 224 which was also scored against Bangladesh on 28 April 2015 at Khulna.

-ODI centuries

 In ODIs, his maiden century came against New Zealand on 29 January 2011 at Christchurch.
 He scored 115 runs in that match and guided Pakistan to the victory.
-Up to now, his highest ODI score is 140* which was scored against Sri Lanka on 22 December 2013 at Sharjah.
-Sri Lanka is being his favorite opponent in ODIs, against them he had scored 4 centuries.
+His highest ODI score is 140 not out which was scored against Sri Lanka in December 2013 at Sharjah.